conan-io/docs/tutorial/conan_repositories/setting_up_conan_remotes/artifactory_ce_cpp.rst

 Artifactory Community Edition for C/C++
 =======================================

-:ref:`Artifactory CE<integrations_artifactory_ce>` for C/C++ is the recommended server for trying Conan and hosting packages for private development.
+:ref:`Artifactory <integrations_artifactory>` for C/C++ is the recommended server for trying Conan with uploading packages.
 This tutorial section will cover setting up Artifactory with a Conan repository.

 Running Artifactory CE
 ----------------------